-We usually have up to eight weeks to make a decision on minor applications, which include most householder cases, and up to 13 weeks for major development, such as large housing or business sites.
-Generally, once planning permission is granted, development must be started within three years.
-If work has not started by then, the applicant will probably need to reapply.
+Once planning permission is granted, development should be started within three years.
+If work has not started by then, the applicant may need to reapply.

-The National Planning Policy Framework places emphasis on the need for local planning authorities to approach decision-taking in a positive way to support the delivery of sustainable development.
-We work with applicants to secure developments that improve the economic, social and environmental conditions of our area.
+The National Planning Policy Framework emphasises the need for local planning authorities to approach decision-taking in a positive way, with a focus on supporting the delivery of sustainable development.
+We work with applicants to secure developments that improve the economic, social, and environmental conditions of our area.

 The planning system is plan-led, and any planning application must be determined in line with the development plan (Local and neighbourhood plans) unless other material considerations indicate otherwise.